cyclops-ui/cyclops/README.md

 Cyclops is an open-source dev tool that simplifies Kubernetes with an easy-to-use UI, making it less daunting and easy to use.
 Instead of creating and configuring your Kubernetes manifests with YAML, use Cyclops to quickly and easily configure and deploy your applications - validations included!

-The UI that Cyclops provides is highly customizable when it comes to defining your configurations through its templates feature.
+Cyclops's UI is highly customizable when it comes to defining configurations through its templates feature.
 It also comes with a couple of predefined templates to get you started on your journey.
 Thanks to our templates, Cyclops turns hours and days of configuring applications into a few clicks.

 <p align= "center">
     <img src="https://github.com/user-attachments/assets/4c1e3fff-7106-4afb-9c29-e0aef7d7dd86"/>